CraigMcGuirk/To-do-list/README.md

 7 Press Enter.
 Your local clone will be created.

 ## Credits

-* All images: unsplash.com

-* Code for formatting of old town facts section on first page modified from Love running project

-* Syntax for styling of scenery page taken from love running.

-* Syntax for media query for smaller screen sizes taken from love running

-* Signup form altered from signup challenge
+* Content from the Javascript module has been most helpful in understanding
+* Udemy javascript course "From Zero to expert" has beenvery helpful as I have a small learning disability and watching videos makes things easier to understand.

 ## Content
-* All content was produced and written by the developer.
+* All content was not produced and written by the developer.
+I had some assistance from

-## Acknowledgements
-* My Mentor for his highly constructive help and support.
-* The Code Institute's tutor support for quickly assisting with any problems or queries.
-* The Slack community for being very supportive